 All first-year students can access the name of their academic advisor in the University Advising Center by visiting their Self Service Carolina account.
 All other students should contact their college’s undergraduate office to ask for the name of their academic advisor.
 Click here for more information on UofSC advising.

 How can my student get tickets to Carolina sporting events?

 All full-time, fee-paying students on the Columbia campus are eligible for athletic tickets.
 However, paying the athletics fee does not guarantee a ticket.
 Students should visit the student ticketing website for more information.

 How do I attend a sporting event with my student?

 Athletic tickets can be purchased online from the Athletics Department through the University of South Carolina Ticket Office.
-Student tickets obtained through the Student Ticketing Website (TicketMaster) allow students to sit in the student section.
-If you would like to sit with your student at the event you attend, you will need to purchase a ticket through the athletics ticket office for him/her as well.
+Student tickets obtained through the student request and claim process allow students to sit in the student section.
+If you would like to sit with your student at the event you attend, you will need to purchase a ticket through the athletics ticket office for them as well.

 Where can I find information about on- and off-campus jobs for my student?

 Encourage your student to visit the Career Center for information on employment and career development.
 For information about work-study positions on campus, encourage your student to visit the Office of Student Financial Aid and Scholarships.